freedomofpress/securedrop-docs/docs/admin/reference/offboarding.rst

-Off-board administrators and Journalists
+Off-board Administrators and Journalists
 ==========================================

-When Journalists and SecureDrop administrators leave your organization, it is important to off-board them from SecureDrop.
+When Journalists and SecureDrop Administrators leave your organization, it is important to off-board them from SecureDrop.

 .. important:: Additional measures may need to be taken if the